MKierdorf/Depolarization-model-python-code/README.md

-Interactive tool for a depolarization model of a two-layer system (applied to the spiral galaxy M51).
+Interactive tool for a depolarization model of a two-layer and a three-layer system (applied to the spiral galaxy M51).

 A python 2.7 code to visualize the depolarization model by Carl Shneider (Shneider et al. 2014) and to change model parameters interactively.